 A research article applying the methodology in a global wind assessment appeared in Proceedings of the National Academy of Sciences (Lu, McElroy, and Kiviluoma 2009), covered by Time Magazine, The Boston Globe, ABC News, The Telegraph, New Scientist, and National Public Radio.
 An introduction to this research, with application to the U.S., appeared in Harvard Magazine.

-The team continues to exploit meteorological databases to develop new methodological approaches to the challenges of integrating large-scale wind power into energy systems of both China and the U.S. Lu, McElroy, and Sluzas (2011b) examines the costs and CO2 benefits of wind power deployment in the Texas electric power system.
+The team continued to exploit meteorological databases to develop new methodological approaches to the challenges of integrating large-scale wind power into energy systems of both China and the U.S. Lu, McElroy, and Sluzas (2011b) examines the costs and CO2 benefits of wind power deployment in the Texas electric power system.
 Lu et al. (2011a) evaluates the effect of the U.S. Production Tax Credit policy on profitability of wind power in the U.S., differentiated by geography.
+A study led by student HUANG Junling evaluates the meteorologically defined limits to reduction in the variability of outputs from a coupled wind farm system in the Central U.S. (Huang, Lu, and McElroy 2013).

 Acknowledgment: Some of the material summarized here is based on work supported by the National Science Foundation under Grants No. ATM-1019134 or ATM-0635548 (indicated by acknowledgments in the papers themselves).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation (NSF).